Commission on Supreme Court warns of political dangers in reform proposals

 And, at present, it is not even a report.
 The released material was compiled by subcommittees on the commission, and the group as a whole has not considered the material.

-Biden named the commission in response to liberal demands that something be done to “balance’ the court, which has a 6-to-3 conservative majority. were particularly angry that a Republican-controlled Senate refused to hold a hearing on President Barack Obama’s nominee to fill the seat of the late Justice Antonin Scalia in 2016.
-It then rushed through the nomination of Amy Coney Barrett to take the seat of the late Justice Ruth Bader Ginsburg in 2020, as the votes already were being cast to deny President Trump a second term.
+Biden named the commission in response to liberal demands that something be done to “balance” the court, which has a 6-3 conservative majority.
+Liberals were particularly angry that a Republican-controlled Senate refused to hold a hearing on President Barack Obama’s nominee to fill the seat of the late Justice Antonin Scalia in 2016.
+It then rushed through the nomination of Amy Coney Barrett to take the seat of the late Justice Ruth Bader Ginsburg in 2020, as the votes already were being cast to deny President Donald Trump a second term.

 “Unmistakably, the overall trend over the last three decades has been toward more partisan conflict, which has affected nominations to the lower courts, as well as the Supreme Court,” the draft material says.